-As the autumn evenings grow crisp and cool, November in London begins with an abundance of Bonfire Night fireworks to warm us all up (Sunday November 5 2017).
-Wrap up snug, head to one of the capital's many firework displays, and enjoy a show of spectacular colours over London's top attractions and beyond.
+As the autumn evenings get chillier, November steps up with loads of fireworks to warm us all up.
+Wrap up snug, head to one of the capital's many bonfire displays, and enjoy a show of colours over London's top attractions and beyond.

 When is Bonfire Night?